 This system was also called the Intercity 225 (replacing the Intercity 125 as it did on the ECML) the name referring to the fact they could go 225kp/h (140mp/h).
 However this has been restricted to 125mp/h in everyday use, on a test train one Class 91 reached 162mp/h in 1989 (the British locomotive speed record).

 |Motor:||GEC G426 traction motors (25kV AC OHLE)|

 |Power:||6, 080 hp (4, 533 kW)|

-Unusually the Class 91 is asymmetric with a streamlined cab at one end and a blunt ended one at the other.
-It can operate fully in either direction though of course usually travels pointy-end first, especially when hauling an express.
-The blunt end cab is fully operational and indeed the Class 91 can travel at up to 110mp/h this way around.
+Unusually the Class 91 has an asymmetric design with a streamlined cab at one end and a blunt ended one at the other.
+The Class 91 can operate fully in either direction though of course usually travels pointy-end first, especially when hauling an express.
+However the Class 91 can travel at up to 110mp/h blunt end first.
 As built the Class 91s were 91/0s but became 91/1s after refurbishment .

-They remain on express duties on the ECML though will be replaced by a new generation of high speed trains in the next few years.
-They are currently operated by Virgin East Coast, before that East Coast, NX East Coast, GNER and BR Intercity.
-What happens to them next is currently unknown, although their reliability could be better it is likely they will find further use cascaded to other routes.
+They remain on express duties on the ECML though are being replaced by the Class 800.
+They are currently operated by LNER, before that Virgin East Coast, East Coast, NX East Coast, GNER and BR Intercity.
+What happens to them next is currently unknown.

 Colin J Marsden, Traction Recognition (Ian Allan, 2011) p.
 92